tillschwoerer/R-data-science-book/docs/lubridate.md

 ## 5               0.04   397
 ## 6               0.05   234
 ```

-We have set Variable NIEDERSCHLAGSHOEHE to 0 in these 129 oberservations.
-In a total of 47,753 observations with 0 as a value the distortion this might cause can be called negligible.
+We have set the variable `NIEDERSCHLAGSHOEHE` to 0 in case of these 129 oberservations.
+The bias that is introduced by this modification can be called negligible in the light of a total 47,753 observations.

 ## Before exploration
 We now have clean and tidy data and can begin with general exploration, analysis and interpretation.

-The "TEMPERATUR" is given in degrees Celsius, the "RELATIVE-FEUCHTE" is a percentage Value for humidity which refers to the degree of water saturation that is prevalent in the air at a given temperature.
-As temperature increases, the air can absorb larger amounts of water, hence the relativity of this variable.
+The `TEMPERATUR` is given in degrees Celsius, the `RELATIVE_FEUCHTE` is a percentage Value for humidity which refers to the amount of water vapor present in the air relative to the maximum amount of water vapor the air could hold before at a given temperature.
+As the temperature increases, the air can hold larger amounts of water vapor, hence the relativity of this variable.
+This relation is referred to as the [Clausius-Clapyron relation](https://en.wikipedia.org/wiki/Clausius%E2%80%93Clapeyron_relation#Meteorology_and_climatology)

-The next variable is "NIEDERSCHLAGSDAUER" which is given as an integer smaller or equal to 10.
+The next variable is `NIEDERSCHLAGSDAUER` which is given as an integer smaller or equal to 10.
 Therefore it gives the time it has rained during the timestamp interval of 10 Minutes.

-The variable "NIEDERSCHLAGSHOEHE" is a measure of rainfall intensity.
+The variable `NIEDERSCHLAGSHOEHE` is a measure of precipitytion intensity.
 Its maximum value can also be checked by the following command:

 ```r
 max(df$NIEDERSCHLAGSHOEHE, na.rm = FALSE)